cyclopticnerve/Installerator/README.md

 # from <package>.<module> import <Class>
 from installerator.installerator import Installerator

-# NB: configurator's dict_def and dict_subs are hard coded
+# NB: configurator's dict_defs and dict_subs are hard coded
 # so the only thing we need is dict_user

 # the user dict